ui/stamps-api-docs/source/return_api.rst

                                            Payments are list of :ref:`payment objects <Payment Object>` items                          Yes         Which items are returned.
-Items are list of :ref:`item objects<Item Object>` stamps_to_refund               No          Stamps payment to be returned cancel_redemptions             No          Also cancel redemption related to original transaction.
+Items are list of :ref:`item objects<Item Object>` stamps_to_refund               No          Stamps payment to be returned cancel_redemptions             No          Also cancel redemptions related to original transaction.
 Default to "false"
 ============================== =========== =============================================================================

 Example of API call request using cURL